-The roadway inspector should assure chain-of-custody of all density cores.
+The roadway inspector should assure that the density cores taken from the roadway are the same ones tested in the lab.
 The preferred procedure is for a MoDOT inspector to take possession of the cores as soon as they are cut, and deliver them directly to QA at the plant.
 This needs to be done promptly so that testing of the density cores can proceed without delay.
 When specific job circumstances make this procedure impractical, the roadway inspector may dry the core with a paper towel and mark the side using a permanent felt-tipped marker.
 The identifying mark should be unique and readily identifiable when the sample arrives at the plant.
 A signature, along with lot and sublot, is one example of an identifying mark.
+When marked in this fashion, it is acceptable for QC to deliver the cores to the lab.

-The QA density cores should be selected from among the random QC cores.
+The QA density core should be randomly selected from among the QC cores.
+If QA is able to witness QC testing, it is not necessary to re-run a core.